shaunxwang/mysite/content/post/post_003_03_logistic_reg/index.md

 print(f'And, {X_train.shape[1]} features')
 ```

-We have 398 data points in the training set
+We have 398 data points in the training set<br>
 And, 398 labels in the training set

-We have 171 data points in the training set
+We have 171 data points in the training set<br>
 And, 171 labels in the training set

 And, 30 features